Department of Justice (Northern Ireland): Structure

 The Police Service of Northern Ireland is operationally independent and accountable to the Northern Ireland Policing Board; the Minister of Justice has overall responsibility for legislation on policing.

 Responsibilities

 The Department of Justice is responsible for most everyday policing and justice powers in Northern Ireland.

-In 2009, responsibility for Interfaces Areas and Peacewalls passed from the Northern Ireland Office to the Minister of Justice.
+In 2009, responsibility for interface areas and peacewalls passed from the Northern Ireland Office to the Minister of Justice.
 As such, the Department of Justice is responsible for the policy of 'removal of all peacewalls in Northern Ireland by 2023'.

-The Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010 outlines the policy areas transferred to the Northern Ireland Assembly.
+The Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010 (SI 2010/976) outlines the policy areas transferred to the Northern Ireland Assembly.
 These include: